florian-grond/RythmopolisRepoFlorian/README.md

 /Users/yourUSRname/Library/Application Support/SuperCollider

 option 2)
-in the IDE you can also go to File->Open user support directory If the folder Extensions does not exist, create it!
+in the IDE you can also go to File->Open user support directory.
+If the folder Extensions/ does not exist, create it!

 ------------------

-put the SC3plugins folder into the Extension folder /Users/yourUSRname/Library/Application Support/SuperCollider/Extensions
+put the SC3plugins folder into the folder Extension/ /Users/yourUSRname/Library/Application Support/SuperCollider/Extensions

 ------------------